Jurong Region Line Stage 1 delayed six months to mid-2028; new station to be added

 SINGAPORE: The first stage of the Jurong Region Line (JRL) will open around mid-2028, six months later than the previously targeted end-2027, Acting Transport Minister Jeffrey Siow said in parliament on Wednesday (Mar 5).

-The delay is due to additional time required to complete the works safely, he said during a speech laying out his ministry's spending plans for the year.
+The additional time required is due to construction delays and testing, he said during a speech laying out his ministry's spending plans for the year.

 “I know some of my residents, who have already moved into Tengah, will be disappointed,” said Mr Siow, who is also MP for the area.
 “But we will do our best to complete the works as soon as possible.”